scopedb/scopedb-site/reference/datatypes-overview.md

 | bool      | `true` or `false`                            |
 | variant   | semi-structured data; analogy to JSON values |

-For more information about ScopeDB data types, see the following topics:
+For more information about ScopeQL data types, see the following topics:

 * [Date and time data types](datatypes-datetime.md)
 * [Variant data type](datatypes-variant.md)